310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Shinobu %}
-Hm, so Isara-dono will be late… That is a shame — he would have set us all at ease by being here.
+Hm, so Isara-dono will be late… That is a shame — he would have set us all at ease just by being here.
 {% endbubble %}

 {% bubble Hokuto %}